Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

         npm install axios

-Once axios is installed we will import it in our React component and use it to make an HTTP request.
+Once axios is installed we will import it into our React component and use it to make an HTTP request.

-2. Create a function called `getAllPost` to fecth the data from posts API using axios.
+2. Create a function called `getAllPost` to fetch the data from posts API using axios.

 Hint:

-- We can send get request from axios using **axios.get** method and pass the API as parameter to this method.
+- We can send get request from axios using **axios.get** method and pass the API as a parameter to this method.

 <details>
 <summary>Solution</summary>